-You can customizing both how alerts are reported and which alerts are displayed or prioritized.
+After setting up storage, you’ll want to set up the alert system with an email address, then customize how alerts are reported and which alerts are displayed or prioritized.

 Alert Services are the various methods built into to TrueNAS that can notify you of a system alert.
 Note that some of these services are third-party services that might charge for message or data usage.

 To add a new alert service, go to System > Alert Services > ADD.
 Enter a name for the alert service and select the type.
 Next, decide on the severity of the alert and select an alert Level from the drop-down.
 Finally, enter the authentication information for the alert service.

 You can test the service before saving the configuration.
 After all information has been entered, click SEND TEST ALERT to ensure the alert service is working properly.

 To modify the default system alerts, go to System > Alert Settings.
 The alerts are grouped into sections based on type.
 For example, alerts that are related to pools appear in the Storage alert section.

 Each alert warning level and frequency can be changed.
 To customize alert importance, use the Warning Level drop-down.
 To adjust how often alert notifications are sent, use the Frequency drop-down.
 Setting the Frequency to NEVER prevents that alert from being added to alert notifications, but the alert will still show in the web interface if it is triggered.

 To configure where alert notifications are sent, use Alert Services.

 TrueNAS System Alerts

 The alert system provides a visual warning when system conditions require administrative attention.
 The alert icon in the upper right corner has a notification badge that displays the total number of unread alerts.